Personal fable: Risk-taking in adolescence

 Adolescence was once believed to be a time of stress and turmoil.
 Although this is sometimes the case, research has shown that most adolescents rate their experiences as enjoyable and that the storm and stress of adolescence actually occurs at a fairly low rate and discontinuously.
 Nonetheless, adolescence is still a time of significant change and development on all levels (psychological, social and biological).
 Along with all these changes adolescents are faced with situations in which they must make important choices and decisions.
-Namely, decisions made regarding risky behaviours become more prevalent at this time.
+Namely, decisions made regarding risky behaviors become more prevalent at this time.
 Adolescents are faced with decisions on whether to make an effort to have safe sex and how to react to peer pressure regarding substance abuse.

 Research suggests that when faced with a decision, adolescents perceive risks but they do not incorporate these into their decision making process.
 It has been suggested that egocentrism plays a significant role in this lack of risk evaluation.
-The widespread effect of the correlation between the personal fable and risk-taking behaviours is evident when we consider it has been identified in various cultures, such as the Japanese culture.
-A study done among Japanese college students found a direct path from egocentrism to health-endangering behaviours.
+The widespread effect of the correlation between the personal fable and risk-taking behaviors is evident when we consider it has been identified in various cultures, such as the Japanese culture.
+A study done among Japanese college students found a direct path from egocentrism to health-endangering behaviors.
 Thus, even though universality can in no way be assumed, it is noteworthy that the correlation has been identified in different parts of the world.

-Support for the hypothesis that egocentrism, and the personality fable more specifically, predict risk-taking behaviours is considerable in North America.
+Support for the hypothesis that egocentrism, and the personality fable more specifically, predict risk-taking behaviors is considerable in North America.
 In fact, the personal fable is commonly associated with risk-taking in research It has been established that speciality and invulnerability are significant predictors of risk.
 Research has found that egocentrism increased significantly with age and that the personal fable was positively correlated with risk-taking.
 Male students revealed significantly higher rates of invulnerability.
 The correlation between the personal fable and risk taking is considered to be of utmost importance.
 A valid and reliable measure of the personal fable would be an invaluable aid to assessing adolescent risk-taking potential and preventive intervention.